alttch/eva3/doc/tutorial/tut_uc.rst

     uc-cmd create_sensor -i motion1 -g security -y

-append one ident var to let it parse only "it's own" traps:
+append one ident var to let it parse only "its own" traps:

 .. code-block:: bash